aggrawal-ankur/gitbook/content/docs/debugging/memory-is-byte-addressable.md

 0x7fffffffdc4c: 01111000        01010110        00110100        00010010
 ```
+- We get four pairs of 8-bits which correspond to 1-byte each.
+- x64 uses little-endian system, which is why they appear in reverse order.

 If we make pairs of 8 in the above mentioned binary representation of 0x12345678, we get:
 ```
 00010010 00110100 01010110 01111000
 ```

-Since computers store and access memory in little-endian, because that is more efficient to them, but we see values in big-endian, lets reverse the order of pairs we have created.
+We are more comfortable with big-endian, but the computer prefers little-endian, so let's reverse the order of pairs.
 ```
 01111000 01010110 00110100 00010010
 ```

-Matching it with the output of gdb, its the same.
+Matching it with the output of gdb, and it works.

 If the memory was laid differently, how is it possible that exploring four consecutive byte addressable locations gave us the exact binary stream for 0x12345678 ?